jrpotter/notebook/notes/computability/turing.md

 ### Multitaped

 A **multitape Turing machine** is a Turing machine with several tapes.
 Each tape has its own head for reading and writing, with the initial input set on the first tape and other tapes starting blank.
 A multitape Turing machine with $k$ tapes has transition function: $$\delta \colon Q \times \Gamma^k \rightarrow Q \times \Gamma^k \times \{L, R\}^k.$$

+Multitape Turing machines are equivalent in power to a ordinary Turing machines.

 %%ANKI
 Basic